urjitbhatia/replicator/README.md

 *At present, worker pool autoscaling is only supported on AWS, however, future support for GCE and Azure are planned using the Go factory/provider pattern.*

 ### Download

+**Builds for this fork are hosted at:** https://hub.docker.com/r/urjitbhatia/replicator

 Pre-compiled releases for a number of platforms are available on the [GitHub release page](https://github.com/elsevier-core-engineering/replicator/releases).
 Docker images are also available from the elsce [Docker Hub page](https://hub.docker.com/r/elsce/replicator/).